Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: Introduction

 The development of the formalism to handle $\Pgt$ decays in the ME method constitutes an important result of this paper, which has not been discussed in the literature so far.
 The formalism described in this paper allows one to extend the ME generated by automatized tools such as CompHEP~\cite{CompHEP1,CompHEP2} or MadGraph~\cite{MadGraph}, which treat $\Pgt$ leptons as stable particles, by the capability to handle $\Pgt$ decays.

 The paper is organized as follows.
-In Section~\ref{sec:mem} we describe the formalism that we developed to handle $\Pgt$ decays in the ME method and our treatment of the experimental resolution on the reconstruction of hadrons that are produced in the $\Pgt$ decays.
-The performance of the algorithm in terms of achieved $m_{\Pgt\Pgt}$ resolution is presented in Section~\ref{sec:results}.
-In Section~\ref{sec:summary} we summarize our results.
+In Section~\ref{sec:mem} we describe the first variant of the improved algorithm, in particular the formalism that we developed to handle $\Pgt$ decays in the ME method and our treatment of the experimental resolution on the reconstruction of hadrons that are produced in the $\Pgt$ decays.
+The second variant of the algorithm is presented in Section~\ref{sec:classicSVfit}.
+The performance of both variants of the improved algorithm in terms of achieved $m_{\Pgt\Pgt}$ resolution is compared to the previous version of the SVfit algorithm, used during LHC Run $1$, and to selected alternative mass observables in Section~\ref{sec:performance}.
+The results are discussed in Section~\ref{sec:discussion}.
+The paper concludes with a summary in Section~\ref{sec:summary}.